bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 | labelValueY |   | Label value for the Y axis, ID value will be used if empty |
 | value       | ? | Value, required when Cell value action is not Count |

 The values can either be strings or numbers.
-As JSON does not know about dates, a date is transmitted as a string, the widget will process it as a date.
+As JSON does not know about dates, a date is to be transmitted as UTC date string, format: 2020-09-15T09:53:56.771Z, the widget will process it as a date.

+For ID values, it is best to format the dates in the backend as aggregation usually takes place on an entire month or year.
+The key is then yyyyMM or just yyyy.

 The demo project has an example of the service and mappings.